| Title: | Analysis and Visualization of Basketball Data |

 integer, number of players to include in the analysis (ranked in nondecreasing order according to the values in data). |

-(cumulative distributions used to plot the Lorenz curve) and Gini
+A list with the following elements: Lorenz (cumulative distributions used to plot the Lorenz curve) and Gini (Gini coefficient).

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])